 Bringing the War Homeis a worthwhile book that makes many good points and offers the fruits of 10 years of exhaustive archival research.
 But it is marred by a number of minor factual errors and a larger number of major, interpretive errors.
 Readers should approach it carefully, not as the final word in analyzing the American radical right, but as one more useful tool that can be harnessed to understand the dynamics and development of this troublesome movement in U.S. political and historical context.

 Mark Potok covered the militia movement and the Oklahoma City bombing as a newspaper reporter, and later spent 20 years investigating the American radical right as an official of the Southern Poverty Law Center.
 He has written extensively about these and related topics in newspapers, magazines and journals.

-Mr Mark Potok is a Senior Fellow at CARR, and a freelance journalist who covered the Waco standoff and the trial of Timothy McVeigh.
+Mr Mark Potok is a Policy and Practitioner Fellow at CARR, and a freelance journalist who covered the Waco standoff and the trial of Timothy McVeigh.
 For more information, see his profile here:

 ©Mark Potok.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).